-Head back north and explore the shops of the area.
+Take the scenic route back up north, stopping in cute shops along the way.
 The southern part of the Historic District is home to some unique shops like One Fish Two Fish (gifts and housewares), Satchel (incredible handmade leather goods), The Book Lady (used books), and Chocolat (artisanal chocolates).

 Kate recommends: if you love to shop, consider bringing a fold-up bag in your main luggage.
 The Paris Market will probably test your willpower!

-Tour an old house of your choice — or more than one!
-There are plenty of historical homes to tour in Savannah.
+There are plenty of historic homes to tour in Savannah.
 Here are some options: